 Here are this week’s questions.

-A: Interesting question.
-In the past, marriages were often made entirely to secure land and wealth but then women didn’t really have much option.
+Interesting question.
+In the past, marriages were often made entirely to secure land and wealth but then women didn’t really have many options.

 And seeking financial security from a man is still a little 19th century, don’t you think?